strontic/strontic.github.io/xcyclopedia/library/schannel.dll-8F4B975052E8E2C3CA18B8AFA09B5492.md

 ## Possible Misuse

 *The following table contains possible examples of `schannel.dll` being misused.
-While `schannel.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `schannel.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --